readdy/readdy_documentation/readdy_documentation/_workshop_sessions/wednesday.md

 ### Task 3) First-passage times of finding target

 You shall now use the configuration `x.npy` (where `x` is either `a` or `b`)from task 2 that corresponds to the FRC, to set up another simulation, in which one bead of the polymer is of `target` type.
-This target has to be found by freely diffusing `A` particles.
-The application you should have in mind is proteins docking to a certain part of a nucleid acids.
+Freely diffusing `A` particles have to find the `target` particle.
+The application you should have in mind is proteins docking to a certain part of nucleid acids, which is crucial for the function of each biological cell.
 To determine when an `A` particle has found the target we implement the following kind of reaction

 $$
 \mathrm{A} + \mathrm{target} \to \mathrm{B} + \mathrm{target}